 Keep in mind: This is a very sturdy-feeling and sturdy-looking vest.
 Because of this, there may not be as much airflow if you’re exercising (or living) in a hot or humid environment.

 Good for: Those who want a sturdy and strong weighted vest, with perhaps a lot of weight on them!

 (Most form fitting — $)

-Why it’s great: This H-Shape designed weighted vest may just be perfect to add to your fitness routine.
-It has a mesh storage pocket on the back big enough to carry your cell phone, earbuds, or keys, a reflective band for safety, and an adjustable belt in the front to reduce bounce, with vest color options of black, blue, gray and purple.
-You have the option for 8, 12, 16, or 20 pounds– and while weight isn’t adjustable, the design gives the ability for airflow and circulation, so you don’t feel stifled if working out in the heat.
+Why it’s great: This weighted vest, designed with an H-shape, may just be perfect to add to your fitness routine.
+It has a mesh storage pocket on the back big enough to carry your cell phone, earbuds, or keys.
+Plus, it has a reflective band for safety and an adjustable belt in the front to reduce bounce.
+This vest comes in multiple color options, including black, blue, gray, and purple.
+You also have the option for 8, 12, 16, or 20 pounds – and while the weight isn’t adjustable, the design gives the ability for airflow and circulation, so you don’t feel stifled if working out in the heat.

 Good for: Those who exercise in hot weather and want airflow just as much as they want a good workout!

 Why it’s great: Filled with small iron pellets for a sturdy and form-fitting feel, this weighted vest is both affordable and fun!
 With colors in black, gray, blue, pink, and purple, you won’t have to choose between quality and style.
 There are pockets in both the front and the back of the vest, an elastic strap for comfort, mesh pockets at the bottom for holding keys or headphone cases, an adjustable buckle, and reflective strips.
 It’s also made out of neoprene material, which is a sweat-resistant synthetic rubber foam.
 It comes in 4, 6, 8, 12 and 16-pound weight options, along with some fun and bright colors!